 Results

 The participants did not differ regarding age, body mass index, or gestational age at delivery.
-One woman from the SARS-CoV-2 PCR- group and another from the control group, had type 2 diabetes.
-Besides that, the enrolled women had no comorbidities, preexisting diseases such as hypertension or heart problems, or pregnancy-related diseases such as preeclampsia.
+One woman with positive rt-PCR for SARS-CoV-2 and another from the control group had type 2 diabetes.
+Besides that, the enrolled women had no comorbidities, pre-existing diseases such as hypertension or heart problems, or pregnancy-related diseases such as preeclampsia.
 Regarding COVID-19 complications, one woman reported fever and respiratory symptoms two months before delivery, while another with diabetes developed fever and dyspnea that required the use of oxygen therapy.

 The ACE2 receptor was expressed in the chorionic villi, the surface of the syncytiotrophoblast, and the decidua.
-The ACE2 expression was slightly higher in the placentas of SARS-CoV-2 positive women than in controls and SARS-CoV-2 negative convalescents.
+The ACE2 expression was slightly higher in the placentas of SARS-CoV-2-positive women than in controls and SARS-CoV-2-negative convalescents.
 The expression of transmembrane protein CD147 was increased in SARS-CoV-2 positive samples, while its expression was lower in SARS-CoV-2 negative placentas and controls.
 The S protein expression correlated positively with the ACE2 expression in the placental tissue, but its correlation with the CD147 was less significant.

-The expression of LC3B protein in the villi and decidua was increased in SARS-CoV-2 positive samples compared to SARS-CoV-2 negative placentas and controls.
-A positive correlation between the S protein and LC3B expression confirmed the activation of autophagy during infection.
-According to the authors, the presence of S protein and LC3B in the endothelial cells of the villi and decidua of SARS-CoV-2-positive placental samples indicates an extensive infection.
+Placenta samples from women positive for SARS-CoV-2 had higher LC3B protein expression in the villi and decidua, compared to SARS-CoV-2-negative placentas and controls.
+A positive correlation between the S protein and LC3B expression confirmed the activation of autophagy during infection.Â

 Conclusion